agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-06-second evaluation.markdown

     trace = pm.sample(step=pm.SMC_ABC(observed=data), step_kwargs=step_kwargs)
 ```

+In future implementations the choice of summary statistics and distance function will be available to the user.
+As for now they are hidden and hardcoded.

 	UserWarning: Warning: SMC is an experimental step method, and not yet recommended for use in PyMC3!
-      warnings.warn(EXPERIMENTAL_WARNING)
-    Adding model likelihood to RVs!
-    /home/agustina/Documents/pymc3/pymc3/step_methods/smc_ABC.py:458: UserWarning: Warning: SMC is an experimental step method, and not yet recommended for use in PyMC3!
       warnings.warn(EXPERIMENTAL_WARNING)
     Init new trace!
     Sample initial stage: ...